kristoffer-dyrkorn/kristoffer-dyrkorn.github.io/cube/README.md

 }
 ```

 We will now draw the surfaces that make up the cube.
 The Canvas API already has functions for drawing and filling polygons, so it will be enough for us to send the 4 vertices that each surface consists of to the API.
 First we define the outline of the surface, and then we say which color the surface should have.
-Finally, we give the command to draw the surface itself.
+Finally, we send the command to draw the surface itself.
 Here is the code:

 ```
 // 6 shades of blue